CJTAYL/heart_disease/README.md

 *Image by DALL-E*

 ## Executive Summary
 Four machine learning algorithms were used to predict heart disease in a set of patients.
 The algorithms used were (a) Logistic regression, (b) Random forest, (d) Support-vector machine, and (e) k-Nearest neighbor.
 All models were built with Scikit-learn.
 The models were evaluated using accuracy, sensitivity, F1 score, and Area Under the Curve - Receiver Operating Characteristic (AUC-ROC).
-The results of the project indicated that k-Nearest neighbor was the best performing algorithm.
+The results of the project indicated that the split of the data impacted the performance of the algorithm.
+When a 60:40 split was used, logistic regression performed the best.
+When a 70:30 split was used, support-vector machines performed the best.
+When an 80:20 split was used, k-nearest neighbors performed the best.
+When performance across all splits was examined, logistic regression performed the best.

 ## Structure of Repository (needs updating)
 ```